A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Upper Chamber Optimisation

-The depth for optimum detection efficiency tends to be lower than the depth of at least $5X_0$ required for good containment of electromagnetic shower particles (red dashed line in Fig.~\ref{fig:dim_scan_10MeV}), and the depth of at least 2.5\,m required for efficiently shielding the lower section from electromagnetic particles (see Section \ref{sec: gamma hadron}).
-This shielding effect is illustrated in Fig.~\ref{fig:compare_gamma_lower}, which shows the distribution of charge in the entirely white lower chamber, for different upper chamber depths (3.8\,m diameter and fixed 0.5\,m lower chamber depth) and different $\gamma$-ray energies.
-As the upper chamber depth increases, the number of photo-electrons in the lower chamber is seen to decrease.
+The muon identification ability of the lower chamber is dependent on the upper chamber depth, since the upper chamber needs to efficiently shield the lower chamber from electromagnetic particles.
+This shielding effect is illustrated in Table ~\ref{table:peLowerSheilding}, which shows the mean charge in the entirely white lower chamber, for different upper chamber depths (3.8\,m diameter and fixed 0.7\,m lower chamber depth) and $\gamma$-rays of ~$\sim$100\,MeV and ~$\sim$1\,GeV.
+As the upper chamber depth increases, the mean number of photo-electrons in the lower chamber is seen to decrease.